fiware-docker/docker-container-service/docs/adminguide/admin-guide.md

 <li>Create a Swarm Management Node VM instance.
 Associate it with its security group and key pair.
 Install Docker on the Swarm Management Node which will be used to launch the docker image of the Multi-Tenant Swarm.

 <li>Create a security group for the Docker nodes.
 It containers rules for allowing public access to the SSH port, Ping, and docker auto assigned ports.
 The docker auto assigned ports are those ports that docker automatically assigns to containers as there external ports when they are not specifically designated in the docker command.
 It also containers a rule for exclusive access to the Docker port from the Swarm Management Node.
 Use the Swam Management Node’s public IP.
+Finally, allows interaction between the cluster's docker host nodes over their private network to support User Defined Overlay networks.

  <table style="width:100%">
   <tr>